UVADS/orientation-technical/unix-101.md

 # Unix 101
 **Executive Summary:** This Document is the lesson plan for unix.
-We will teach using 'Bash' the Bourne Again Shell (Bash).
-We will explore how to get access to Bash and the first commands a user commonly encounters.
+We will teach using 'Bash' (Bourne Again Shell).
+We will explore how to get access to a Bash terminal regardless of operating system.
+And then the first commands a user commonly encounters.

 ## Main takeaway: Github is a social media platform
 Put yourself on high-alert and remember all of the pitfals of social media lurk just under the surface on github.